lovesy07/bdpastl.github.io/courseMaterial/Javascript.md

 var cityNameLength = cityName.length
 ```

 A thing that variables can do is change!
-In javascript, they can change not only their value but also their type:
+In javascript, they can change not only their value but also their type.
+[Take a look](https://codepen.io/bdpastl/pen/axRzze?editors=0012):

 ```javascript
 var food = 'pizza'